6 nights, riding from place to place staying in rural and village guesthouses, available April to November.

 You will need to fly to Bucharest for this ride and you will be met and transferred from there.
 Romanian Airlines (Tarom) or British Airways both fly daily direct from London Heathrow to Bucharest with fares from around £300 per person return including tax.
 Easy Jet, Ryan Air, Blue Air and Wizz Air also fly from regional UK airports to Bucharest.

-As mentioned above the cost of transfer between Bucharest Otopeni airport and the start / end of the ride at Miklósvár / Zalánpatak are included in the price, assuming 2 or more guests travelling together.
-If just one person is travelling, there will be an extra charge of approximately 190 Euros.
+The cost of transfer between Bucharest Otopeni airport and the start / end of the ride at Miklósvár / Zalánpatak are included in the price above, assuming 2 or more guests travelling together.
+If just one person is travelling, there will be an extra charge of approximately 195 Euros.